Tag: Smokers

 • Mix together the marinade ingredients.

-• Marinate the beef in a gallon sized storage bag for 24 hours.
+• Marinate the pork in a gallon sized storage bag for 24 hours.

-This jerky turned out unbelievably tender; just the right amount of dryness.
-Store in an airtight container in the refrigerator for up to a month.
-Or better yet, vacuum seal the jerky in smaller bags and keep in the freezer.
+Store in an airtight container in the refrigerator for up to a month; or vacuum seal in bags and store in the freezer.

 Prep Time5 minutes